palbuquerque140/Healthcare-Risk-Factors-WHO-/README.md

 Both models perform similarly.
 GB slightly outperforms SVM in recall and F1, making it the preferred model for balanced multiclass prediction.

+**Hypertension** is the most common misclassified condition, likely due to dataset imbalance and overlapping features with other conditions (general prevalence makes it easier to confuse with similar profiles).

 ## Recommendations & Next Steps

+- Class Balancing: Apply oversampling/undersampling or synthetic sampling (e.g SMOTE) to underrepresented/overrepresented conditions to reduce misclassification bias and improve predictive accuracy across all classes.

 - Feature Engineering: Introduce interaction terms (e.g., BMI × Age) or domain-informed derived features to capture more nuanced health patterns, potentially improving model discriminative power.